GemeenteNijmegen/component-library/components/date-picker/README.md

 {{ render '@date-picker-scripts' }}
 ```

-### Notes
+### Accessibility

-* For the best accessibility support the label should contain the date format, and not just the placeholder.
-* MDB framework defines that the input element comes prior to the label element
-* It's best practice to have an input element accompanied with a label element which are *connected* via the `for` attribute on the label element and the corresponding `id` on the input element
+The datepicker icon can not be used with a keyboard because the mdb datepicker is not accessible enough.
+Keyboard users can use the input field to type a date directly.
+Dates in the following format will be parsed:
+- 30/05/2015
+- 30-05-2015
+- 30.12.2015
+- 30 05 2015
+- 30052015

+Make sure that you link a description with `aria-describedby` to the input element of the date picker.
+Screenreaders will anounce the text in the linked element when the input element gets focus.